cul/bib-bibframe/README.md

 5. Deploy

    `cap {environment} deploy`

-   _Note: You will be prompted for a branch, by default deploys the branch local repository is pointing at._
+   _Note: You will be prompted for a branch, by default deploys the local branch._

 ## Making changes to repository
 1. Make the changes locally commit them to a branch, push to the remote repository.